MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Invoke-MgBetaSoftTeamworkDeletedTeamChannelMessageReplyDelete.md

 ## SYNOPSIS
 Delete a single chatMessage or a chat message reply in a channel or a chat.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgSoftTeamworkDeletedTeamChannelMessageReplyDelete](/powershell/module/Microsoft.Graph.Teams/Invoke-MgSoftTeamworkDeletedTeamChannelMessageReplyDelete?view=graph-powershell-1.0)

 ## SYNTAX

 ### Soft (Default)